ajsteinmetz/ajsteinmetz.github.io/_posts/2024-11-07-su2-compactness.md

 \text{SU}(2) = \{ U \in \text{GL}(2, \mathbb{C}) \mid U^\dagger U = I \text{ and } \det(U) = 1 \}.
 $$

-If you've learned any quantum mechanics, then you'll know that such matrices are used to rotate the two-component spinors we define for spin-1/2 particles such as the electron.
 Let's break down the properties outlined above:
 - $$\text{GL}(2, \mathbb{C})$$ is the general linear group of degree 2 which is all $$2\times2$$ complex matrices $$U$$ which are invertible $$U^{-1}U=I$$.
 - Unitarity ($$U^\dagger U = I$$)[^2] means $$U$$ preserves inner products and thus is an isometry[^3], which implies its columns are orthonormal[^4].
 - $$\det(U) = I$$ further restricts $$U$$ to matrices that can be continuously deformed[^5] to the identity matrix within the set of unitary matrices.